pkavousi/AzureMLCapstone/.ipynb_checkpoints/Readme-checkpoint.md

 - The second part of the project uses XGBoos 1.4 which is downloaded as a ".whl" file.
 Moreover, the preprocessing step is packaged as a ".whl" file and used during training and deployment to fit_transform training data and just transform data during deployment.
 The preprocessing pipeline is flexible and can be expanded to more complex and custome preprocssing.

 For both parts of the project I use the dataset that can be obtained from from Kaggle [here](https://www.kaggle.com/adammaus/predicting-churn-for-bank-customers).
 A bank is interested to know if a customer will churn given demographic and several other payment history data.
+The bank needs a system to predict customer who are likely to Churn.
+This projects investigates how such a system may be built by leveraging Bank history's data and Azure's Machine Learing platform.

 The CSV file is uploaded in the datasets and imported here.
 The classification goal is to predict whether the customer will churn.
 The result of the prediction appears in _`Attrition_Flag
 `_ and it is either _`Existing Customer`_ or _`Attrited Customer`_.

 ***